nellencr/alx-low_level_programming/0x02-functions_nested_loops/README.md

 A function that prints the alphabet, in lowercase, followed by a new line.
 Function that checks for lowercase character unction that checks for alphabetic character.
+Function that prints the sign of a number.